 PhD (LSE), MSc (LSE), BA (Kent)

-I tinker with machine- and deep learning in the Insurance sector, experiment with GANs, and develop ML products for tackling misinformation on social networks.
+I tinker with machine- and deep learning, experiment with GANs, and develop ML products for tackling misinformation on social networks.
 Making Tech and ML more inclusive, and leveraging technology for social good are my passions.

 I am the founding editor of the Euro Crisis in the Press blog.

 Also a new chapter #ThisIsACoup: The Emergence of an Anti-Austerity Hashtag across Europe’s Twittersphere in the anthology The Media and Austerity: Comparative Perspectives.

 Fabrizio Poltronieri presented our work on the use of convolutional neural networks for visual social media analysis at the HIIG Workshop on “The turn to artificial intelligence in governing communication online” We are also be organising a workshop “A primer in automating visual social media analysis with deep learning techniques” as well as presenting a paper “Visual social media, fakery and AI: An experiment at the intersection of computer art and social science, using deep learning to generate and identify ‘fake imagery'” at the AoIR conference in Montreal this October.